Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Theory

 Straightforward approximations can be obtained by utilizing the Baker–Campbell–Hausdorff formula in (\ref{eq: ans2}) and truncating the expansion at different (commutator) levels, for example:

-The benefit of using the ansatze (\ref{eq: ans3},\ref{eq: ans4}) in the EOMs (\ref{eq: ecc1} and \ref{eq: ecc2}) is to re-utilize the conventional CC implementation with modest modifications in the lists of the CC excitation operators.
+We denote the approximate dCC ans\"{a}tze (\ref{eq: ans3},\ref{eq: ans4}) as the dCC-1 and dCC-2 ans\"{a}tze, respectively.
+The benefit of using the approximate dCC ans\"{a}tze in the EOMs (\ref{eq: dCC1} and \ref{eq: dCC2}) is to re-utilize the conventional CC implementation with modest modifications in the lists of the CC excitation operators.
 We will examine the numerical performance of such approximations in model systems in the following section.